Identifying Sources of Support and Friendship

 Building a Support Network

-Part of your daily goal should be making friendships that will add to your support network.
-This process is like making a patchwork quilt; a variety of different pieces are added over the years.
+Consider approaching your day-to-day life with the goal of making friendships that will add to your support network.
+The process of building a support network is like making a patchwork quilt — a variety of different pieces are added over the years.
 Sometimes an unusual piece adds some special quality that you had not expected.
 Sometimes you may need to patch over places where the material has faded or worn thin.

 Supportive friendships often come about indirectly from working and socializing with others.
-In order for this to occur, it is often necessary to first reach out to others by:
+In order for this to occur, you may find it necessary to first reach out to others by:

 - Taking time for your family.